-You can display any of the three available layers by specifying the corresponding layering options: BRIEF, DETAIL, or RELATED.
-You may specify only one layering option at a time.
-However, once you have requested one layer of HELP on a specified command, you may toggle (switch) between the other layers available for that command.
-For more information on how to toggle between layers of HELP, see "Toggling" on page 220.
+The HELP facility displays only one layering option at a time.
+If you specify more than one layering option on the HELP command, the HELP facility uses only the last layering option on the command line.
+You can toggle (switch) between the other layers available for that command.
+For more information on how to toggle between layers of HELP, see "Toggling" on page 194.

-BRIEF is the default option, meaning that if you do not specify a layering option, the BRIEF layer of HELP is displayed if it exists.
-If BRIEF HELP is not available for a certain command, DETAIL HELP is displayed.
+BRIEF is the default option.
+If you do not specify a layering option and if the brief information layer exists, the brief information layer of HELP is displayed.
+If the brief information layer is not available for a command, the detail layer is displayed.
 The following sections provide more information on the three layers of command HELP.